 - WordPress (platform to work with)

-When signing up for a hosting, you can choose your domain name and after you’ve purchased your hosting plan, you get the access to WordPress.
+When signing up for hosting, you can choose your domain name and after you’ve purchased your hosting plan, you get the access to WordPress.
 You can learn more about the must-have features to have for your hosting but now – let’s review some of the most popular website hosting services!

 This post includes affiliate links.
 They cost nothing to you but could provide me the very necessary caffeine boost for my next articles.
 Thank you!